 No, bankruptcy is not deemed a reason for revoking the C-type residence permit.

-Loss certificates or personal bankruptcies have a negative effect on credit ratings.
+Loss certificates and personal bankruptcies have a negative effect on credit scores.

 No, provided the start-up is not organized in the form of a sole proprietorship.

 If your car is mainly used for business purposes, it will be included in the bankruptcy estate.
-That means you'll no longer have access to the vehicle after the declaration of bankruptcy.
+That means you'll no longer have the vehicle at your free disposal after the declaration of bankruptcy.